-During the correction of operating states, another state can be selected for a certain state in the past, i.e. The state can be changed.
+During the correction of operating states, another state can be selected for a certain state in the past, i.e. changing it.
 It is also possible to divide (split) an operating state.
 Here it is possible to define which new state should be present starting from the split.